Do plasmoids induce fast magnetic reconnection in well-resolved current sheets in 2D MHD simulations?: Conclusions

 The main results of our numerical study can be summarized as follows:

 \begin{itemize}

 \item[1.]
 We demonstrate that a resolution threshold of $\delta/h > 10$ (where $h$ is the grid cell size) is necessary to ensure numerical convergence of the magnetic flux.
-This criterion, originally suggested by \citet{Morillo2025}, is validated and extended in our work through systematic grid refinement and a new quantitative error estimation method based on the magnetic energy density balance (Sec.~\ref{ssec:Error_Estimation}).
+This criterion, originally suggested by \citet{Morillo2025}, is validated and extended in our work through systematic grid refinement, a new quantitative error estimation method based on the magnetic energy density balance (Sec.~\ref{ssec:Error_Estimation}), \giovani{and from the linear theory of tearing-mediated reconnection (Appendix \ref{Appendix:Minimum_Resolution})}.
 Our analysis shows that only when this convergence requirement is satisfied, the reconnection rates reflect genuine physics rather than numerical artifacts.
 This result emphasizes the critical importance of rigorous convergence checks in reconnection studies.

 \item[2.]
-The reconnection rate exhibits two distinct regimes as a function of the Lundquist number.
-For $S \lesssim 2 \times 10^4$, the reconnection rate follows the classical Sweet--Parker scaling, $V_{\rm rec} \sim S^{-1/2}$, consistent with long-established theoretical predictions \citep{Sweet1958, Parker1957}.
-For higher values, $S \gtrsim 5 \times 10^4$, the tearing instability sets in, and plasmoids are generated.
+The reconnection rate exhibits \giovani{three} distinct regimes as a function of the Lundquist number.
+For $S \lesssim 10^4$, the reconnection rate follows the classical Sweet--Parker scaling, $V_{\rm rec} \sim S^{-1/2}$, consistent with long-established theoretical predictions \citep{Sweet1958, Parker1957}.
+For higher values \giovani{of $ 2\times 10^4 \lesssim S \lesssim 2 \times 10^5$}, the tearing instability sets in, and plasmoids are generated.
 In this regime, the reconnection rate departs from the Sweet--Parker law, but does not saturate to an $S$-independent value.
-Instead, it follows the tearing-limited scaling $V_{\rm rec} \sim S^{-1/3}$ (Eq.~\ref{eq:Vrec_max}), in agreement with earlier theoretical expectations \citep[][]{lazarian1999reconnection}.
-This finding directly contradicts earlier reports of a ``universal'' fast rate of $0.01\,V_A$ in the plasmoid-unstable regime (e.g., \citealt{bhattacharjee2009fast,huang2010scaling}), and shows that reconnection remains resistivity-dependent and therefore slow, even when plasmoids form.
+Instead, it follows the tearing-limited scaling $V_{\rm rec} \sim S^{-1/3}$ (Eq.~\ref{eq:Vrec_max}), in agreement with earlier theoretical expectations \citep[][]{lazarian1999reconnection}. \giovani{Nonlinear tearing instability, with plasmoid merging and resistive independent fast reconnection rate with $V_{\rm rec} \sim 0.01 \, V_A$, occurs only for $S > 2 \times 10^5$.}